eemeli/pdf-form-fill/README.md

 On error, the promises returned by both functions will reject with an Error object.
 For more details, read the [source code](index.js).

-Setting info values will require spawning a second pdftk instance and piping its output to the `fill_form` instance.
+Setting any info values will require spawning a second pdftk instance and writing an intermediate PDF to a temporary file (piping output turns out to pdftk turns out to be rather flaky).
 This will slow down the processing a bit; use `options.verbose` to test the execution time on your systems.

 ### Example